After hundreds of years of Muslim incursions into formerly

 strong interest in the capture of this heavily fortified city

-sultan of the Seljuk Turkish state of Rhüm (a reference to
+al-Mish), sultan of the Seljuk Turkish state of Rhüm (a

-Rome).
-Unfortunately for him Arslan and the bulk of his military
+reference to Rome).
+Unfortunately for him Arslan and the bulk

-forces are at war with a neighboring Emir when the crusaders
+of his military forces are at war with a neighboring Emir when

-arrive; although he quickly makes peace in order to lift the
+the crusaders arrive; although he quickly makes peace in order

-a long siege.
-This had delayed progress towards Jerusalem by a
+after a long siege.
+This had delayed progress towards

-kicks the Crusaders out.
-In not allowing them to pillage Nicaea,
+and kicks the Crusaders out.
+In not allowing them to pillage

-Emperor Alexius engenders a great deal of animosity towards the
+Nicaea, Emperor Alexius engenders a great deal of animosity

 July 01, 1097 Battle of Dorylaeum: While